GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Ryan had earlier spring 2024 mood swings, Lexapro involvement, psychiatric contact, and possible activation/hypomania discussion.
 - Ryan explicitly linked women's attention to confidence, self-esteem, self-worth, and mood.
 - Ryan spent repeated documented time with Nienke from July through December 2024.
-- WhatsApp volume with Nienke was extremely high in September and October and declined sharply afterward.
+- WhatsApp volume with Nienke was extremely high in September and October and declined sharply afterward under both written-text and all-entry counts.
 - Ryan privately categorized Nienke as one of the women on his romantic radar.
 - Ryan described himself as "waiting in the wings" regarding Nienke/Maarten.
 - Ryan told friends about unusual physical closeness with Nienke.
 - Olivia later described Ryan as completely obsessed with Nienke and said the relationship appeared dating-like at baseline.
 - Ryan discussed other dates after the marathon but Nienke remained dominant in the recovered photo record.
-- The WhatsApp record suggests a late-October-through-holiday asymmetry: Nienke sometimes left town without saying goodbye, later contact sometimes centered on pickup/ride needs, and Ryan's Christmas/New Year's messages were not promptly answered or reciprocated.
+- The WhatsApp record supports a narrower late-October-through-holiday asymmetry: a November missed-goodbye episode, later travel or ride-oriented openings, and reduced continuity, while the Christmas and New Year exchanges were answered.
 - On January 10, Ryan appears to have deleted messages.
 - In January, Ryan stopped initiating with Nienke while she initiated contact.
 - When Nienke came to Ryan's apartment, Ryan reportedly did not let her in and appeared to pretend he was sleeping.
 - Ryan still went to Joe and Lucas's house and remained intermittently connected to bowling-related plans or activity.
-- Around January 26, Nienke confronted Ryan about being a bad friend/ignoring her and Ryan said he was exceptionally down and needed isolation.
+- Around January 26, Nienke challenged Ryan's non-response as hurtful and unlike communication between friends; Ryan apologized for being unresponsive and said he was exceptionally down and needed isolation.
 - Around the same period, Amazon history shows purchase of the rope later associated with his death.
 - The rope was a half-inch utility rope, Ryan was not known to be a climber, and it was reportedly Ryan's only Amazon order from 2025.
 - In February, Brad, Aaron, John, Olivia, Nienke, and Charlie were trying to reach or check on Ryan.
 - Ryan paid money toward the upcoming bowling competition season, had calculator math on his phone for his bowling-fee share, and had general dinner plans for the following week.
+- Joe and Lucas reportedly watched *Hereditary* with Ryan in January or February, and Ryan asked to watch it again a few days later.
 - Ryan returned Olivia's Christmas present by leaving it at her door.
 - When Ryan returned Olivia's Christmas present, he reportedly told Olivia he was trying to downsize, discussed Nienke, and remained defensive of the Nienke relationship after Olivia said she disliked Nienke and found the situation suspicious.
 - Joe and Lucas observed apparent self-care decline from December through February, including possible poor hygiene and concerns about whether Ryan was eating properly.